LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 You can use either PUT or POST HTTP verb to index a document.
 Each HTTP verb serves a different purpose and requires a different syntax.

-We learned about the difference between the two verbs during [Part 1: Intro to Elasticsearch and Kibana](https://github.com/LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana) under the `index a document` section.
+We learned about the difference between the two verbs during [Part 1: Intro to Elasticsearch and Kibana](https://github.com/LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana) under the `Index a document` section.

 **When indexing a document, HTTP verb PUT or POST can be used.**